nirajp82/IdentityAccessManagement_IAM/Quiz/02_EDGE_SECURITY_TOKENS_AND_SESSION_MANAGEMENT.md

 If the Order Service needs to call *both* Payment and Shipping, it must perform **two separate Token Exchanges**.
 It cannot use the Payment-scoped token to talk to the Shipping service, and it should not use Alice's original broad token for either.

-Here is the corrected and complete sequence diagram, demonstrating the true power of RFC 8693 (Token Exchange) restricting the blast radius for multiple downstream calls.
+This sequence diagram, demonstrates the true power of RFC 8693 (Token Exchange) restricting the blast radius for multiple downstream calls.

 ```mermaid
 sequenceDiagram